No. 1 Barty repeats as Miami champ when Andreescu retires

 - Oops!Something went wrong.Please try again later.

-The match was the first between Barty and Andreescu, and a potential friendly rivalry looms.

-“I hope you recover well and this doesn’t hinder your season too much,” Barty told Andreescu during the trophy ceremony.
-“I'm sure we’ll have many more good and hopefully healthy matches in the future.”
+Andreescu was again tearful at the start of her postmatch news conference, when she explained that her trainer convinced her to retire rather than risk further injury.

+“I didn’t want to stop,” she said.
+“I trusted him, and I knew it was the best decision.”

-A 20-year-old Canadian, Andreescu has been plagued by injuries in her short career, and the tournament was her first in the United States since she won the 2019 U.S. Open.
-The coronavirus pandemic also curtailed her schedule.
+The tournament was the first in the United States for the 20-year-old Andreescu since she won the 2019 U.S. Open.
+She sat out 2020 because of injuries and the coronavirus pandemic and now faces another possible layoff.

-Barty, a 24-year-old from Australia, dominated from the start of the final with her strong serve and all-court game, and Andreescu looked weary after playing three sets in each of her previous four matches — all at night.

-Barty was also the 2019 Miami champion.
-The tournament was canceled last year at the start of the coronavirus pandemic.
+“I’m going to see what’s up with my foot, and start visualizing the healing process if it’s something bad,” Andreescu said.

 On Sunday, 19-year-old Italian Jannik Sinner will try to become the youngest men’s champion in tournament history when he plays No. 26-seeded Hubert Hurkacz of Poland.
 Each is seeking the biggest title of his career.